CharlesJub/CharlesJub.github.io/index.md

 [Github](https://github.com/CharlesJub/House-Tour-Pricing)

 A data science project analyzing luxury real estate content from YouTube to explore relationships between video content and property prices.
 Used Python to extract video data through YouTube's API, focusing on content from real estate creator Enes Yilmazer.
-The project involved cleaning text data from video titles, descriptions, and transcripts to extract home values and relevant features.
-Applied clustering to separate traditional homes from specialty assets (jets, yachts, RVs).
+The project involved cleaning text data from video titles, descriptions, and transcripts to extract home values and relevant features—and applied clustering to separate traditional homes from specialty assets (jets, yachts, RVs).
 Built an ensemble model using TF-IDF vectorization combined with features like word count, location mentions, and sentiment analysis to predict house prices, achieving a mean absolute percentage error of 3.5%.

 **Coming Soon:**